ktmeaton/obsidian-public/academic/Eaton_2021_PhD_Dissertation.md

 ### New 'Plague', Same Problems

 During the course of this dissertation, my interest in global pandemics turned from an academic curiosity to a lived experience.
 In 2019, the novel coronavirus SARS-CoV-2 emerged to cause a global pandemic, with over 270 million cases recorded worldwide.
 While there are many unique aspects of this pandemic, one that has captured my attention is that it is the first pandemic to be monitored with real-time genomic surveillance [@oudemunnink2021NextPhaseSARSCoV2].
 Over two million genomic sequences have been deposited in public repositories, which can be used to inform public health responses [@publichealthontario2021SARSCoV2WholeGenome].
 However, this avalanche of data has also caused numerous problems, as researchers are struggling to manage this information and utilize it effectively [@morel2021PhylogeneticAnalysisSARSCoV2].
-As a result, database tools such as `NCBImeta` presented in Chapter 2, are playing an important role in information management.
+As a result, database tools such as `NCBImeta` presented in \*@sec:ncbimeta, are playing an important role in information management.

 One field of ongoing research involves improving the scalability of these tools.
 For example, `NCBImeta` was developed for a data set of 'only' 15,000 records, and in its current implementation, cannot process the 1+ million  SARS-CoV-2 records on NCBI.
 A second critical avenue is integrating information from multiple repositories, as surveillance data is inconsistently being deposited in national and international databases [@ncbiNationalCenterBiotechnology; @gisaidGISAIDInitiative; @cancogenVirusSeqPortal].
 Progress towards these two objectives will result in more diverse genomic data being analyzed (geographically and temporally), which may improve of our understanding of transmission and spread between and within countries.

 Another parallel between this dissertation and the ongoing pandemic involves spatiotemporal modeling.
-In Chapter 3, we discovered that in our expanded genomic data set, _Y. pestis_' rate of spread tends to outpace its rate of evolutionary change.
+In \*@sec:cryptic_clock, we discovered that in our expanded genomic data set, _Y. pestis_' rate of spread tends to outpace its rate of evolutionary change.
 This leads to identical _Y. pestis_ isolates found across multiple countries, such as the case throughout the Black Death (1346-1353).
 However, we sporadically observed the opposite trend, in which _Y. pestis_ strains collected in a short time frame (<10 years) were _extremely_ different.
 This tremendous diversity in evolutionary rates meant that we were unable to estimate a single molecular clock for _Y. pestis_.
 These issues, clonal spread and rate variation, were also recently documented in SARS-CoV-2  [@ferreira2021CoVizuRapidAnalysis].
 Ferreira et al. describe this as a paradox in which we _"become increasingly uncertain about the relationships among specific lineages as we collect greater amounts of data"_.
 This runs counterintuitive to the general expectation in scientific studies that _the more data we collect, the closer we get to the 'truth'_.
 Overall, this presents a complex theoretical problem that is becoming increasingly prevalent across various disciplines moving into the era of 'big data'.

 <!-- References Section will auto dump here in pandoc thesis template -->